How To Represent For Women In Comedy

 Harder: Don’t judge women you DISLIKE for their clothing, appearance, weight, or age.
 Don’t do it to strangers.
 Don’t do it to celebrities.
 If you hear other people criticizing women for their appearance, remind them that this is a tool of the patriarchy.
 Remember that the joke behind calling someone a Cougar or a MILF is the sheer absurdity that anyone over thirty could be sexually attractive to anyone when they’re all worn out and shit, and by extension that our looks are what we are worth.

 Hardest: Don’t judge yourself for your appearance, weight, or age.
 Don’t think that you don’t deserve anything because of how you look.
 Don’t allow yourself to be treated badly.
+When you truly reach this level, you’ll see how we’ve all been getting less than we deserve.

 Easy: When you’re out at comedy shows, write down the names of women you find funny.
 Tell them that they are.
 Tell other people.